bevry/taskgroup/README.md

 	- `run()` - start/resume executing of the items, returns chain
 	- All those of [EventEmitter2](https://github.com/hij1nx/EventEmitter2)
 - Available configuration:
+	- `name`, no default - allows us to assign a name to the group, useful for debugging
+	- `fn(addGroup,addTask)`, no default - allows us to use an inline and self-executing style for defining groups, useful for nesting
 	- `concurrency`, defaults to `1` - how many items shall we allow to be run at the same time, set to `0` to allow unlimited
 	- `pauseOnError`, defaults to `true` - if an error occurs in one of our items, should we stop executing any remaining items?
 		- setting to `false` will continue with execution with the other items even if an item experiences an error
 - Available events:
-	- `run()` - fired just before we are about to execute the items
+	- `run()` - fired just before we execute the items
 	- `complete(err, results)` - fired when all our items have completed
-	- `task.run()` - fired just before a task item is about to execute
+	- `task.run()` - fired just before a task item executes
 	- `task.complete(err, args...)` - fired when a task item has completed
-	- `group.run()` - fired just before a group item is about to execute
+	- `group.run()` - fired just before a group item executes
 	- `group.complete(err, results)` - fired when a group item has completed
-	- `item.run()` - fired just before an item is about to execute (fired for both sub-tasks and sub-groups)
+	- `item.run()` - fired just before an item executes (fired for both sub-tasks and sub-groups)
 	- `item.complete(err, args...)` - fired when an item has completed (fired for both sub-task and sub-groups)

+### `require('taskgroup').Task`

+- Available methods:
+	- `constructor(name?,fn?)` - create our new task, the arguments `name` and `fn` are optional though `fn` must be set at some point, refer to their entries in configuration
+	- `setConfig(config)` - set the configuration for the group, returns chain
+	- `run()` - execute the task
+- Available configuration:
+	- `name`, no default - allows us to assign a name to the group, useful for debugging
+	- `fn(complete?)`, no default - must be set at some point, it is the function to execute for the task, if it is asynchronous it should use the completion callback provided
+- Available events:
+	- `run()` - fired just before we execute the task
+	- `complete(err, args...)` - fired when the task has completed

 ## History
 You can discover the history inside the [History.md](https://github.com/bevry/taskgroup/blob/master/History.md#files) file